SijingTu/2023-OPTRefinement-code/README.md

 ## Datasets

-The repository we demonstrate how to run our codes in synthetic datasets.
-Running on other datasets are possible with minor changes in the initialization steps in the code.
+We demonstrate how to run our codes in synthetic datasets in the repository.
+Minor changes in the initialization steps in the code make running on other datasets possible.
+The Wikipedia politician page networks are stored under the folder `data/new_wikipoli.`

 ## Usage